-- Install pedestrian-activated beacons and striped crossings to all shuttle stop locations (Shown in Figure 59, Figure 60, Figure 61, Figure 62, Figure 63) - Install a striped pedestrian crossing across Old Foresthill Road at the intersection with SR 49 (Shown in Figure 64) - Adjust striping on the bridge across the North Fork River to minimize shoulder width on the south side and maximize shoulder width on the north side (Shown in Figure 64) - Add a Class 1 pedestrian trail on both sides of the road between the Confluence (Shown in Figure 62) and Quarry Lot (Shown in Figure 63) - Add an ADA pedestrian connection between the shuttle stop at the Quarry Lot and the parking lot and ADA trailhead (Shown in Figure 63)
+- Install pedestrian-activated beacons and striped crossings to all shuttle stop locations (Shown in Figure 59, Figure 60, Figure 61, Figure 62, Figure 63). - Install a striped pedestrian crossing across Old Foresthill Road at the intersection with SR 49 (Shown in Figure 64). - Short-Term Improvement: Adjust striping on the bridge across the North Fork River to minimize shoulder width on the south side and maximize shoulder width on the north side (Shown in Figure 64) Ultimate Improvement: Install pedestrian cantilever bridge on the north side of the bridge. - Add a Class 1 pedestrian trail on both sides of the road between the Confluence (Shown in Figure 62) and Quarry Lot (Shown in Figure 63). - Add an ADA pedestrian connection between the shuttle stop at the Quarry Lot and the parking lot and ADA trailhead (Shown in Figure 63).